P-aladine/Bossrush/README.md

 #### The Hanged Man
 -	Giant Virgo puppet
 -	Puppet changes its looks when player goes in and out of the mirror world.
+-	Player can break the mirrors to limit the boss' attacks
 #### Death
 -	Cult of Hades
 -	Spawn waves of zombies, on death drops coin for bullet boost.